rankutah/blog/sites/rank-utah/content/pricing.md

 {{< plan_price price="149" per="mo" sr="$149 per month" >}}

 *Get a fast website custom built for your business by a small agency.*
+*Get a fast website built for your business.*

 - Custom design tailored to your brand
 - Automatic adjustment to any screen size